huangjing2021/BJUT_SC01/README.md

 This dataset was tested using SCStudio, a security analysis tool developed by Tsinghua University, which analyzes Solidity and integrates Oyente,Pied-Piper and other open source tools to build a comprehensive testing system that supports the detection of most types of smart contract vulnerabilities with high reliability.

-There are 149,363 contracts in this data set, and after cleaning, there are 148,384 contracts.
+There are 148,384 contracts in this data set.
 It contains 'address ',' contractCode ',' timestamp ',' createValue ','createdBlockNumber ', 'createdTransactionHash ',' creationCode ',' Creator 'and 8 other properties,which includes 'Integer overflow or underflow', 'Unchecked call return value', 'Unprotected ether withdrawal', 'Unprotected self-destruct instruction', 'Reentrancy', 'Assert violation', 'Delegatecall to untrusted callee',